weshowe/HyperElect-Simulation/README.md

 run simulations for the provided k-value. k-values of 0 and 1 are not considered as they’re trivial to compute.
 Default: false

--samples: An integer specifying the number of simulaƟons to run for each k-value.
+-samples: An integer specifying the number of simulations to run for each k-value.
 Default: 100

 -debug: A Boolean (true or false).
 If true, we print debug statements tracing the execution of HyperElect, as well as initial and final configurations of all nodes.
 If false, we do not print debug statements.
 Default: false